 The best type of water to use in your coffeemaker has some minerals but not too many.
 The water should be neither too acidic nor basic and never have chlorine.
 The quality should be clear, colorless, and odor-free.

-I recommend purchasing a quality water purification device for all your water drinking needs.
+I recommend forgoing tap water and purchasing a quality water purification device for all your water drinking needs.
 I use the APEC Water Systems ROES in my home for the family.
 It’s installed under my kitchen sink and is used for all drinking purposes, including brewing coffee.

 By using quality water when brewing coffee, you can enjoy flavorful coffee every time.